UMAprotocol/UMIPs/UMIPs/umip-81.md

 **3. Quote currency** - NA

-- There is no quote currency, the denominator is fixed to the ANT token.
 - This price identifier does not have a quote currency as it is designed not to be tied to a currency price metric.

 **4. Intended Collateral Currency** - ANT